Client Social Media Reports for Personal Injury and Disability Lawyers

 Protect the Value of Your File

-Protect Your Practice and Increase Revenue
+Protect Your Practice and Your Clients

 As more case law emerges confirming the detrimental effect that social media usage can have on client settlements values, lawyers can no longer ignore their client’s social media history and ongoing activities.
 Read examples of case law.